cheubr/Election_Analysis/README.md

 # Election_Analysis

 ## Overview of Election Audit
-    Explain the purpose of this election audit analysis.
+    The purpose of the election analysis was to assist Tom using python to automate the vote couting process for a local election.

 ## Election-Audit Results
     1. How many votes were cast in this congressional election?
       - Total Votes: 369,711